bpolitiadis/vpoliteiadis/docs/IMAGE_OPTIMIZATION.md

 ## Overview

-This project now uses **Vercel's built-in Image Optimization API** for instant, on-demand image optimization.
-This approach eliminates build-time processing and provides superior performance.
+This project uses **direct static asset serving** for production reliability combined with **Vercel's Image Optimization API** for dynamic optimization when needed.
+This hybrid approach ensures maximum compatibility and performance.

 ## Why This Approach is Superior